Wong Wing v. United States: Opinion of the Court

 The Court pointed out the present appeal presented a different question the questions previously determined.
 The current question was whether a Chinese person can be lawfully convicted and sentenced to imprisonment at hard labor for a definite period by a commissioner without indictment or trial by jury.
 The question involved the constitutionality of Section 4 of the Act of 1892. the Court argued that:

 However, the Geary Act imposed imprisonment and hard labor in addition to deportation in an attempt to deter violations of the Act.
 To this regard, the Court expressed:

-The Court then cited Ex parte Wilson (114 U.S. 428) to declare that incarceration at hard labor was considered an infamous punishment.
+The Court then cited Ex Parte Wilson (114 U.S. 428) to declare that incarceration at hard labor is considered an infamous punishment.
 Also, in Yick Wo v.
 Hopkins (118 U.S. 356, 369), the Court ruled the Fourteenth Amendment to the Constitution is not limited to the protection of citizens.
 The Court applied the rule of the Fourteenth Amendment to the Fifth and Sixth Amendments.

 The Court finally decided that Section 4 of the 1892 Act was invalid because it conflicted with the Fifth Amendment to the Constitution, which states that "no person shall be held to answer for a capital, or other infamous crime, unless on a presentment or indictment of a grand jury, ... nor be deprived of life, liberty or property without due process of law," and is also in conflict with the Sixth Amendment to the Constitution, which provides" in all criminal proceedings, the accused shall enjoy the right to a speedy and public trial, by an impartial jury of the State and district wherein the crime shall have been committed."

 The Court reversed the judgment of the Circuit Court.

-Concurring and Dissenting Decision
+Partial concurrence

-Justice Field concurred in part and dissented in part.

-Justice Field agreed that Wong was entitled to be discharged from his arrest and imprisonment because the government could only lawfully punish both citizens and noncitizens after a jury trial.
+Associate Justice Stephen Johnson Field concurred in part and dissented in part, agreeing that Wong was entitled to be discharged from his arrest and imprisonment because the government could only lawfully punish both citizens and noncitizens after a jury trial.
 However, he expressed deep concern about the government's argument that constitutional protections do not apply to political offenses committed by those who illegally enter and remain in the United States.
 He emphasized that the right to deport and exclude noncitizens does not give the government the right to inflict harsh and brutal punishment on them without constitutional safeguards.

-Justice Brewer took no part in the decision of this case.
+Associate Justice David J. Brewer took no part in this case.